jurajmajerik/blog/blog/10-serving-web-page/index.md

 spoiler: "Getting our app frontend"
 hidden: ""
 ---
-*From this post onwards, every post will have its own branch in the Github repository.
+*From now on, every post will have its own branch in the Github repository.
 See the code for this post on the [serving-web-page](https://github.com/jurajmajerik/server/tree/serving-web-page) branch.*

 Today I've set up the serving of my app's frontend.
 First, I changed the domain of the server from ```api.jurajmajerik.com``` to ```app.jurajmajerik.com```.
 At this point, it's okay to serve both the frontend and the APIs from the same server.
 With this setup, the ```app``` domain name is more fitting.
 I might separate them out later.